jean-pierreBoth/edgecluster/README.md

   - k : number of cluster asked in a partiton
   - ∆ : max length of box edge enclosing data.

+The algorithm as the one implemented in crate [coreset](https://crates.io/crates/coreset) provides a very decent approximation of the optimal cost, but at a speed at least one order of magnitude faster than standard kmean or kmedoid as can be seen in [Higgs](https://archive.ics.uci.edu/dataset/280/higgs) data.

 ## Results

+Results are presented for Mnist data and Higgs data in
 ## License

 Licensed under either of